Why Trust Action Pest Control For Rodent Problems In Lexington?

 Why DIY Methods Fail

 If you’ve ever experienced a rodent infestation, you know how determined these little creatures can be.
 As soon as you catch a few and the scratching coming from the walls subsides, you begin to notice activity in another area of your home.

 Traps you set for the critters tend to fail as well.
 Location is key when placing a trap since mice usually travel the same paths without straying too far.
 Mice are constantly on high alert, and remain so even while feeding.
 If they smell humans around the area, they’re likely to avoid it altogether.

 Mice are clever, and they’re instincts help them survive even when it comes to traps.
 DIY control attempts can result in aggression in rodents.
 Mice and rats may lash out to defend themselves and end up scratching or biting their pursuers.
-The best way to handle an infestation is to contact your local pest control professional.
+The best way to handle a rodent infestation is to contact your local pest control professional.

 How to Rid Your Home of Rodents

 Here at Action Pest Control, you can trust us to take care of your rodent infestation as soon as possible.
 We know how important it is to get these pests out of your home permanently.
 Our experts have undergone extensive rodent control training.
 Not only will we rid your home of any existing rodent infestation, but we will put prevention methods in place to stop recurrent infestations.